VerifyVault/VerifyVault/FAQ.md

 No, VerifyVault is only available for Windows.

 ### Will VerifyVault be officially available for MacOS/Linux?
-Yes, the plan is to release VerifyVault for MacOS eventually.
+Yes, the plan is to release VerifyVault for MacOS/Linux eventually.

 ### Which file is the Main file?
 The file named "main" is the Main file.